Environmental issues in the Niger Delta: Natural gas flaring

 While OPEC and Shell, the biggest flarer of natural gas in Nigeria, alike claim that only 50% of all associated gas is burnt off via flaring, these data are contested.
 The World Bank reported in 2004 that, "Nigeria currently flares 75% of the gas it produces."

 Gas flares have potentially harmful effects on the health and livelihood of nearby communities, as they release poisonous chemicals including nitrogen dioxides, sulphur dioxide, volatile organic compounds like benzene, toluene, xylene and hydrogen sulfide, as well as carcinogens like benzapyrene and dioxins.
 Humans exposed to such substances can suffer from respiratory problems.
 These chemicals can aggravate asthma, cause breathing difficulties and pain, as well as chronic bronchitis.
-Benzene, known to be emitted from gas flares in undocumented quantities, is well recognized as a cause for leukemia and other blood-related diseases.
+Benzene, known to be emitted from gas flares in undocumented quantities, is well recognised as a cause for leukaemia and other blood-related diseases.
 A study done by Climate Justice estimates that exposure to benzene would result in eight new cases of cancer yearly in Bayelsa State alone.

 Gas flares are often close to communities and regularly lack fencing or protection for villagers who risk working near their heat.
 Many communities claim that nearby flares cause acid rain which corrodes their homes and other structures, many of which have zinc-based roofing.
 Some people resort to using asbestos-based material, which is stronger in repelling acid rain deterioration.
 Unfortunately, this contributes to their declining health and the health of their environment.
 Asbestos exposure increases the risk of forming lung cancer, pleural and peritoneal mesothelioma, and asbestosis.

 Whether or not flares contribute to acid rain is debatable, as some independent studies conducted have found that the sulphur dioxide and nitrous oxide content of most flares was insufficient to establish a link between flaring and acid rain.
 Other studies from the U.S. Energy Information Administration (EIA) report that gas flaring is "a major contributor to air pollution and acid rain."

 Older flares are rarely relocated away from villages and are known to coat the land and communities with soot and to damage adjacent vegetation.
 Almost no vegetation can grow in the area directly surrounding the flares due to their heat.